-Johns Hopkins University CBID Students Accept Design Challenge to Develop an Interactive Rehabilitation Device for Young Children
+April 2018: Johns Hopkins University CBID Students Accept Design Challenge to Develop an Interactive Rehabilitation Device for Young Children

 While practice is essential for children as they learn to walk, sit, reach and stand, motivating and enabling practice of specific motor patterns is challenging in young children with brain disorders.
 Technological approaches exist for training and motivating older children and adults, however, limited technological approaches exist for young children.

-We are pleased to report that Dr. Bastian’s project was selected as one of the projects that a CBID team will focus on for 2018/2019.
-The project committee has formed and the next step will be solution prototyping and an Innovation Showcase in December.
+Joey’s Foundation is pleased to report that Dr Bastian’s project was selected as one of the projects that a CBID team will focus on for 2018/2019.
+The project committee has formed, and the next step will be solution prototyping and an Innovation Showcase in December.
 Throughout early 2019, proof-of-concept experiments will take place and finally in May, 2019, the students will present their projects at Design Day.
 The team will work together with Dr. Bastian.